gpsuscodewith/playbook/content/roles/_index.md

 The DevOps Lead is an optional role in a code-with project as some partners may already have established DevOps practices and microservice teams that include DevOps in their software engineering roles.

-When the DevOps lead role is filled by the OCP code-with team, the core responsibilities of the DevOps Lead are as follows:
+When the DevOps lead role is filled by the GPS code-with team, the core responsibilities of the DevOps Lead are as follows:

 * Make process and tools recommendations
 * Educate/coach team members